Chronic Kidney Failure

 What are the symptoms of chronic kidney failure?

-Fatigue, swelling, nausea, and changes in urine output.
+Symptoms may include fatigue, swelling, nausea, and changes in urine output, but can vary widely.

 How is chronic kidney failure diagnosed?